LESLIE TOYNE HYDE 1889–1920

 Burial: Radcliffe on Trent cemetery 13th November 1920

-Living with parents in Nottingham.
-Father, John Toyne Hyde was manager of a gentleman’s outfitter, mother, Ellen.
+Age eleven living with parents at 20 Lamartine Street, Nottingham.
+His father, John Toyne Hyde was manager of a gentleman’s outfitter.

-Living alone at Berkeley Road, Nottingham, working as a clothier manager.
+Age twenty-one living alone at 2 Berkeley Street, Nottingham, working as a clothier manager.

 Rank: Lance Corporal